Important Note

 Throwing an Error for Custom Validation

-If your eval block throws an error, the bot will catch the error and raise it as a script error.
+If your eval block throws an error of any kind, the bot will catch the error and raise it as a script error.
 This is a nice way to add custom validation to your browser scripts, similar to how protocol scripts have validation rules.

 For example, your eval block could throw an error if any element matching the selector .error-msg exists on the page.